Washington Square Park

 Washington Square Park is a 9.75 acre public park in the Greenwich Village neighborhood of Lower Manhattan, New York City.
-One of the best known of New York City's public parks, it is an icon as well as a meeting place and center for cultural activity.
-It is operated by the New York City Department of Parks and Recreation (NYC Parks).
+It is an icon as well as a meeting place and center for cultural activity.
+The park is operated by the New York City Department of Parks and Recreation (NYC Parks).

 The park is an open space, dominated by the Washington Square Arch at the northern gateway to the park, with a tradition of celebrating nonconformity.
 The park's fountain area has long been one of the city's popular spots, and many of the local buildings have at one time served as homes and studios for artists.
 Many buildings have been built by New York University, while others have been converted from their former uses into academic and residential buildings.

 Location and features

 Located at the foot of Fifth Avenue, the park is bordered by Washington Square North (known as Waverly Place east and west of the park), Washington Square East (known as University Place north of the park), Washington Square South (known as West 4th Street east and west of the park), and Washington Square West (known as MacDougal Street north and south of the park).

 While the park contains many flower beds and trees, little of the park is used for plantings due to the paving.
-The two prominent features are the Washington Square Arch and a large fountain.
+The two prominent features are the Washington Square Arch and the Tisch Fountain.
 It includes children's play areas, trees and gardens, paths to stroll on, a chess and scrabble playing area, park benches, picnic tables, commemorative statuary and two dog runs.

 Those commemorated by statues and monuments include George Washington; Italian patriot and soldier Giuseppe Garibaldi, commander of the insurrectionist forces in Italy's struggle for unification; and Alexander Lyman Holley, a talented engineer who helped start the American steel industry after the invention of the Bessemer process for mass-producing steel.

-The New York City Police Department operates security cameras in the park., and NYC Parks has security officer.
+The New York City Police Department operates security cameras in the park.
 The area has a low crime rate in the "safest big city in the United States."